-At first, i love the Duplicator plugin.
-Duplicator is a great tool for migrating from development site to production one or from production site to development one.
+At first, I really the Duplicator plugin.
+It is a great tool for migrating from a development site to production one or from production site to development one.

-The downside is that Duplicator needs adjustments, manually interventions and prerequirements for this.
-Duplicator also needs some skills to be able to create a development / staging site, where WP Staging does not need more than a click from you.
+The downside is that Duplicator needs adjustments, manually interventions and requirements for this.
+Duplicator also needs some skills to be able to create a development/staging site, where WP Staging does not need more than a click from you.

 However, Duplicator is best placed to be a tool for first-time creation of your production site.
 This is something where it is very handy and powerful.

 the Duplicator plugin!
-If you need all you latest production data like posts, updated plugins, theme data and styles in a testing environment than i recommend to use WP Staging instead!
+If you need all your latest production data like posts, updated plugins, theme data and styles in a testing environment than I recommend to use WP Staging instead!

-This plugin has been done in hundreds of hours to work on even the smallest shared webhosting package but i am limited in testing this only on a handful of different server so i need your help:
+This plugin has been done in hundreds of hours to work on even the smallest shared web hosting package but I am limited in testing this only on a handful of the different server so I need your help:

-Please open a support request and describe your problem exactely.
+Please open a support request and describe your problem exactly.
 In wp-content/wp-staging/logs you find extended logfiles.
 Have a look at them and let me know the error-thrown lines.

 Permalinks are disabled on the staging site because the staging site is cloned into a subfolder and permalinks are not working on all systems